biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

   :width: 800

-We select the email for receiving the instructions and the token to be used for the pipeline.
+If you selected the email for receiving the instructions and the token to be used.

 .. image:: images/tower0.png
   :width: 800

-So we check the email:
+check the email:

 .. image:: images/tower1.png
   :width: 800

-We then go on getting started and follow the instructions for exporting two environmental variables:

 .. image:: images/tower2.png
   :width: 800

-You can then generate your token here: `https://tower.nf/tokens <https://tower.nf/tokens>`___ and copy paste in your pipeline using this snippet in the configuration file
+You can generate your token at `https://tower.nf/tokens <https://tower.nf/tokens>`__ and copy paste it in your pipeline using this snippet in the configuration file:

 .. code-block:: groovy